YouWriteOn offers publishing for writers to help them reach new readers who like their writing.

-So the princess dismounted and took out a beautiful pink raincoat from the bag and put it on.
-Then she remounted Barado who began to gallop off again.
-They had hardly travelled another mile when Samara began to understand what was meant by ‘monsoon time’.
-It most certainly wasn’t drizzle.
+So, the princess dismounted and took out a beautiful green raincoat from the bag and put it on.
+Then she remounted her horse who began to gallop off again.
+They had hardly travelled another mile when Samara began to understand what Barado had meant.

-The droplets of rain were the largest she had ever seen.
-It was as if someone were relentlessly and tirelessly pouring huge buckets of water from an inexhaustible supply from the sky, where there was not even the tiniest hint of blue.
-It didn’t stop Barado in his stride, however, for he still galloped, and galloped, and galloped, and galloped.
+The droplets of rain were as large as the golden bangle she wore on her wrist.
+It was as if giants in the heavens were relentlessly and tirelessly pouring huge buckets of water from a lake in the sky.
+There was not even the tiniest hint of blue in the grey sky.
+It didn’t stop Barado in his stride, however, for he continued to gallop.

-An hour later they reached a large, bustling town called Singalong (what a quaint, nice- sounding name, thought Samara) the capital of Wetlands.
+An hour later they reached a large, bustling town called Singalong, the capital of Wetlands.
 The first thing they had to do was to find a room for the night.
-Samara and Barado visited many inns, but whenever Samara asked for a room on the ground floor, which is what she preferred, the manager would refuse.
+Samara and Barado visited many inns, but whenever Samara asked for a room on the ground floor, the manager would refuse.

-At the sixth inn they visited, the manager, when told of Samara’s preference, actually started laughing.
-‘A room on the ground floor!’ he chortled, tears of laughter rolling down his cheeks.
+At the sixth inn they visited, the fat innkeeper, when told of Samara’s preference, actually started laughing.
+‘A room on the ground floor!’ he chortled, tears of laughter rolling down his chubby cheeks.
 ‘I’ve never heard of such a request in this season.
-You must be either joking or very new to our country.’
+You must be either joking or very new here.’

-For a princess Samara was remarkably patient, but as she was tired and hungry she was nearing the end of her tether.
+For a princess Samara was remarkably patient, but she was weary from the journey and worrying about her parents.
 ‘Why ever not?’ she snapped.
 ‘Surely you have rooms on the ground floor?
 You cannot build on the first floor without building on the ground floor, or is that indeed how you build hotels in Wetlands?
 In the air, without any foundation?’

-The manager sobered down when he saw that his young customer had become angry.
+The landlord sobered down when he saw that his young customer had become annoyed.
 ‘Do not get angry, my dear,’ he said.
 ‘No, we do build a ground floor before building a first floor.
-Some people, however, would say that we construct buildings without any foundations, or with such weak foundations that they are practically invisible.’
-He saw that his guest was once again getting angry, so he suddenly became much more deferential.
-‘The point, Dear Princess – may I call you that?’
+Some people, however, would say that we construct buildings without any foundations, since so often they are practically invisible.’
+He saw that his guest was once again getting angry, so he turned deferential.
+‘The point, dear Princess – may I call you that?’
 He paused.

 Samara nodded her assent but said, ‘How do you know I am a princess?’

-The mystery was solved, but Samara now wanted to know what season was about to begin.
+The mystery was solved.
+Samara now wanted to know what season was about to begin.

 Samara thanked him for his explanation.

-‘Shall I book you a room on the first floor?’ asked the Manager.
+‘Shall I book you a room on the first floor?’ asked the innkeeper.

-She fell asleep as soon as her head touched the pillow, and in her dreams imagined she was once more with her parents, holidaying near the snowflaked peaks of Uncha Parbat.
+Samara fell asleep as soon as her head touched the pillow.
+In her dreams, she imagined she was once more with her parents, holidaying near the snow-flaked peaks of Mount Uncha.

 ‘Provided we were good and generous,’ Samara added.

-With Samara on his back, Barado set off at a canter towards the Singalong city centre.
-It was lunchtime, and there were wonderful smells that emanated from the dishes being served in the various restaurants.
+With Samara on his back, Barado set off at a canter towards the Singalong main market.
+Wonderful smells that emanated from the dishes being served in the taverns.
 It was a pity, Samara thought, that dear Barado ate only hay because right now she wanted to share the tasty food with a friend.
-It’s far, far better than the sandwiches we have back home, she thought, even though the sandwiches at home were served on silver plates with gold-plated cutlery.
+It’s far, far better than the vegetables we have back home, she thought, even if the food at home was served on silver plates with gold-plated cutlery.

-The next day the rains became heavier still, and soon they were glad for the bridge that the municipality had built where they could stand with their umbrellas keeping themselves dry because the streets had become completely flooded.
+The next day the rains became heavier still, and soon they were glad for the bridge that the municipality had built where they could stand keeping dry because the streets had become completely flooded.
 It was then that they saw an amazing sight.
-People were swimming in the streets to get from one place to another!

-The main market lay in a low-lying section of the town and the water there was quite high.
-It was something like the deep end of a swimming pool.
-Samara saw that it was mostly able-bodied young men and women who swam, but there were a fair number of children swimming as well.
-There were also a few middle-aged and older men and women who swam through the streets, although they lagged behind the others.
+The main market lay in a low-lying section of the town and the water level there was quite high.
+It was something like a large and deep pond.
+Although it was mostly able-bodied young men and women who swam, there were a number of children swimming as well.
+A few middle-aged and older men and women also swam through the streets, although they lagged behind the others.

 At first the sight was so startling as to be almost unbelievable, but gradually as the days passed Samara became used to it.
 She also found answers to some of the questions that had bothered her at the beginning of her stay in Singalong.
 Surely, she had initially thought, people would get sopping wet and would then need to dry themselves as well as their clothes?
 Wouldn’t this process of continuously getting wet and then drying off cause them to catch a cold and even develop a fever?